HRI-EU/ToolBOSCore/README.md

 * tools for distributing and deploying SIT-packages
 * software quality guidelines and check routines

+Documentation:

+[will be migrated from doxygen to markdown within next few days, please stay tuned]

 Authors:

 * <a href="https://github.com/MarcusStein">Marcus Stein</a> (coordinator)